Skip to main content

 Manal Mohamad

-Manal Mohamed (she/her) is a third-year, first-generation student majoring in Human Biology and minoring in Global Health at Earl Warren College.
+Manal Mohamed (she/her) is a fourth-year, first-generation student majoring in Human Biology and minoring in Global Health at Earl Warren College.
 From a young age, Manal's innate passion for medicine was nurtured through her caregiving role for her loved ones.
 This early experience not only ignited her interest but also fueled her determination to make a meaningful impact in the field of medicine.
 Her ultimate aim is to uplift her low-income community by ensuring access to quality healthcare and promoting well-being.
 In her pursuit of a career in the medical field, Manal holds a clear and admirable goal to champion diversity and inclusivity.
 She envisions a healthcare landscape where individuals from all backgrounds receive equitable care, and minority populations are provided with the attention and treatment they rightfully deserve.

 • Mark Morera